 Tax

-Indian tax residency depends on day-count alone — not citizenship or PAN.
-Here is the 182-day rule, the 60+365-day extension, the RNOR carve-out, and the deemed-resident trap for high-income NRIs.
+Indian tax residency is day-count only — not citizenship or PAN.
+The 182-day rule, the 60+365-day extension, RNOR carve-out and the deemed-resident trap.

 6 May 2026 · 2 min read